PyRigi/PyRigi/doc/userguide/getting_started.md

 Notice that in order to keep the coordinates symbolic, they must be entered as strings (or SymPy expressions).

-We can plot frameworks and graphs, see also tutorial [Plotting](plotting-tutorial).
+We can plot frameworks and graphs, see also the [Plotting](plotting-tutorial) tutorial.

 ```{code-cell} ipython3
 F.plot()